chromium/chromium/docs/commit_checklist.md

 ## 19. Land your CL

+To meet the minimum requirements to land your changes you must have:
-Once you have obtained a Looks Good To Me (LGTM), which is reflected by a Code-Review+1 in Gerrit, from at least one owner for each file, then you have the minimum prerequisite to land your changes.
+* Obtained a Looks Good To Me (LGTM), which is reflected by a Code-Review+1 in Gerrit
+  * from at least one owner for each file, excluding files you are an owner of
+  * from two committers, or one committer if you are also a committer
+* Resolved all code review comments

 As mentioned above, you are generally expected to wait for all of your reviewers to approve your changes as well, even if you already have OWNERS approval.
 Don't use `chrome/OWNERS` as a blanket stamp if your CL makes significant changes to subsystems.
 Click `Submit to CQ` (Commit-Queue +2) to both try your change in the commit queue (CQ) and automatically land it if successful.

 Alternatively you can run `git cl set-commit`.